 I’ve experienced issues while I’ve been travelling, thankfully I didn’t need to use my insurance, but it was nice to know I had a safety net.

 I always purchase travel insurance and use WorldNomads to keep me safe on the road.
-They offer insurance to people from over 140 countries which is specifically designed for travellers.
+They offer insurance to people from over 140 countries specifically designed for travellers.

 Top safety tips for travelling in Albania

 Backpacking Albania is safe and enjoyable, but it always pays to take precautions and be prepared for any eventuality.

 Just because a country is safe doesn’t mean you should throw caution to the wind.
 You should do the same things in Albania as you would when you travel to any other country.

 Below are some of my tips to keep you safe while travelling in Albania.

 Keep your belongings in your accommodation – You don’t need to flaunt your wealth, keep your most valuable positions in your room or your locker while you’re out and about.

 Be careful at ATMs when getting your money out – This applies to any country you visit.
 Be aware of who is around you when you take money out and check the machine beforehand to make sure it’s not dodgy.